SleepyToDeath/NetQRE/synthesizer/README.md

 `mixer.rb` contains one configuration for each file to generate.
 Uncomment the target config and comment all others and run `mixer.rb` to generate the corresponding file.
 Use only targets in `for CICIDS2017` section.

+Notice that this step may have aggressive usage of memory.
+You'll probably need 32GB of memory for it to finish normally.

 Then you can use the workflow above to learn classifier programs and test them.
 Learn one attack type each time.
 You'll need 4 files for each (pos/neg train/test).